Language: EN

 double area = calculateArea(5.0); // Invoke the delegate and get the result

-Console.WriteLine($"Circle area: {area}"); // Print the circle area
+Console.WriteLine($"Circle area: {area}"); // Print the area of the circle

-Delegate as a parameter in a Method
+Delegate as a Parameter in a Method

 In this example, we will see how to pass a delegate as a parameter to another method,